 We absolutely loved our 2-day Slow Boat Cruise on the Mekong River…but it’s not for everyone.
 There are several options for exploring the Mekong River – from day trips to fishing trips to kayaking – in several countries, including Thailand, Laos, Vietnam and Cambodia.

 Check out these Mekong River Adventures, which you can book in advance!

 Where To Stay in Pakbeng, Laos

-There are many Pakbeng hotels to choose from in the city (take a look here!).
-Check out these top-rated hotels (based on guest reviews!) for your upcoming trip: The Sanctuary, BKC Villa and Mekong Riverside Lodge.
+There are many Pakbeng hotels to choose from (take a look here).
+Also check out these top-rated hotels (based on guest reviews) for your upcoming trip: The Sanctuary, BKC Villa and Mekong Riverside Lodge.

 We want to know: Have you traveled from Chiang Rai to Luang Prabang?
+How about from Chiang Mai to Laos?
 Ever taken the slow boat on the Mekong River?
 Tell us about your adventure in the comments!